giahenville/FinalreQualifyMe/README.md

 # reQualify Me

-**reQualify Me** is a website designed to help individuals—particularly women—redefine what it means to be qualified for a job.
+**reQualify Me** is a website designed to help individuals, particularly women, redefine what it means to be qualified for a job.

 reQualify Me takes in a user's **resume** and **soft skills** to generate a general overview of their strengths.
 When a user finds a job they're interested in, they can input the **job description** to receive a report on whether they are qualified for the role.